“I need a brand management solution!”

 - In a personalized, omnichannel context, content variation increases massively - even as production budgets don’t.
 This demands much more atomic content that can be deconstructed, recombined, reused (in part or whole), while ensuring usage rights are correctly observed.
 This is a big orchestration challenge that can’t scale at all if every channel, region, or product team is operating independently and trying to coordinate manually.
 Learn more about omnichannel merchandising best practices.

 - New product introduction is a company-wide set of interlocking processes and data.
-Product images for use in marketing campaigns may be the end state, but creative and collaborative business processes - from materials development to product design to sell-in to campaign development and photo studio management to marketing - aren’t disconnected.
+Product images for use in marketing campaigns may be the end state, but creative and collaborative business processes - from materials development to product design life cycle to creatives campaign development and commercial photo studio management to marketing - aren’t disconnected.
 For example, if a marketing team briefs an agency for a new campaign, that agency often delivers the creative back without the context (job jackets, creative briefs, products, etc), only the requesting team will know what that content represents.
 No one else will be able to find or use it without asking that requesting team over and over.
 Learn more about the 6 opportunities for in-house agencies to excel

 - Video is different.
 Brand management systems designed for logos and images often crash and burn like LA rush hour traffic when trying to handle large video files at scale.
 Learn about the 7 best practices in enterprise video here.